openjdk/jextract/README.md

 ### Using jextract

-`jextract` is a tool that leverages the [clang C API](https://clang.llvm.org/doxygen/group__CINDEX.html) in order to parse the headers associated to a given native library and generate the Java glue code that is required to interact with said library.
 To understand how `jextract` works, consider the following C header file:

 ```c
 //point.h